ImperialCollegeLondon/ngsJulia/ngsPloidy/README.md

 * P(D|G,A): genotype likelihood
 * P(G|O,A): genotype probability (derived from the expected population allele frequency from the site frequency spectrum)
-* P(A): probability of correct assignment of ancestral state The model assumes that we observed at most two alleles.
+* P(A): probability of correct assignment of ancestral state

+The model assumes that we observed at most two alleles.
 It can also calculate the per-sample log-likelihood by omitting ```sum_{samples}```.

-`ngsPloidy` will output the most likely array of marginal ploidies, as well as the likelihood of all samples having the same ploidy.
+`ngsPloidy` will output the most likely array of marginal ploidies, as well as the likelihood of all samples having the same ploidy as a test against aneuploidy.

 ## Tutorial